How to profit on horse racing arbitrages

 The video below shows you an example of a horse racing arb with the bookmaker William Hill and the Exchange Betfair.
 The arb details panel to the left gives you all the details you need to be able to place your bets.
 You can adjust stake as you wish and the arb calculator will suggest how much to bet on both the Exchange and the bookmaker.

-Good to know when betting on horse arbs
+Good to know when betting on horses

 Betting Exchange commission